 Manchester, CT – a town with both urban and rural influences

-In 2020, READy for the Grade Manchester replaced in-person instruction and events with literacy kits, which they distributed weekly for 7 weeks to 17 families.
-Unfortunately, restrictions forced Manchester to suspend participation in READy for the Grade in 2021.
-They resumed partial operations in 2022 by distributing literacy kits that included books, family games, and literacy activities focusing on sight words.
-Via family check-in surveys, parents reported the kits kept their children engaged and were helpful in maintaining their interest in reading.
-Plans are underway to resume in-person programming in 2023.
+2024 was Manchester’s eighth year as a READy for the Grade site with Mary Cheney Public Library as lead partner, though only its sixth year offering instruction.
+In 2020, Manchester replaced in-person instruction with literacy kits, which they distributed weekly for 7 weeks to 17 families.
+In 2021, restrictions forced Manchester to suspend participation in READy for the Grade in 2021.
+They resumed partial operations in 2022 by distributing literacy kits that included books, family games, and literacy activities.
+Since 2023, Squire Village community center has hosted READy for the grade.
+The center’s family resource coordinator assists two staff from the local elementary school in running the program.

-Manchester held 2.5 hours of programming per day, 4 days per week, for 5 weeks in 2019, for a total of 50 hours.
+Manchester held 2 hours of programming per day, 4 days per week, for 8 weeks in 2024, for a total of approximately 388 hours.

 • Manchester •